tchigher/Cloudy/README.md

 Here is a quick guide on how to build the app on your own.

 ### Prerequisites
-An Intel-based Mac running macOS Catalina 10.15.4 or later.
+An Intel-based Mac running macOS Catalina 10.15.4 or later & Version 12.1 (12A7403) (no other version yet supported)

 1. Install XCode https://apps.apple.com/de/app/xcode/id497799835?mt=12
 2. Download Cloudy source code repostiory (visit https://github.com/mlostekk/Cloudy then look for a green `Code` button, hit it and select `Download ZIP`